reyemxela/pulsar/README.md

 ## Features

 ### Flatpaks
-On graphical images, a flatpak installer helper (`system-flatpak-setup.service`) is installed and set to run on boot.
+On graphical images, a flatpak installer helper (`ublue-flatpak-manager.service`) is installed and enabled.
 The script removes any default fedora repos and sets up flathub, as well as installing any specified apps.

-Since the apps in the install file (`/usr/share/ublue-os/flatpaks/install`) are checked and (re-)installed every time the script runs, this list is kept very minimal.
-It mainly consists of the bare essentials like Firefox/Okular/Gwenview/etc.

 ### Applications
 Along with some handy CLI tools, there are a few GUI applications layered as well.
 Whenever possible, flatpaks are preferred for GUI apps.
 However some things don't work well (or at all) as flatpaks, so those are layered.